|

 Xilutang Qintong actually has a Qingyu Modal Prelude (清羽意

-Qingyu Yi).
-The tuning (raised 5th string) is the same as ruibin; and as with many ruibin melodies, the theme is connected to the ancient state of Chu.
+Qingyu Yi) but its tuning is the same as ruibin (raised 5th string) and it thus cannot be used with Pei Lan.
+Note that the themes of many ruibin melodies are connected to the ancient state of Chu.

 (Return)